BBLO Tycoon

 • Prices: โˆ’30% to +50%.
 Higher price = better margin, lower volume (~12% fewer sales per +10%).

-How you go bankrupt: over-ordering early, over-spending on ads while still pre-rebrand, never rebranding, drawing salary/repaying the loan too soon, stocking out, or letting opening stock expire.
+How you go bankrupt: over-ordering early, over-spending on ads while still pre-rebrand, never rebranding, drawing salary/repaying loans too soon, stocking out, or letting opening stock expire.
 Avoid these and the game is very winnable.

 Winning Playbook ๐Ÿ†